 Ms. Zamora is fluent in Spanish.

-Ms. Zamora has a bachelor’s degree in global studies and political science from Midwestern State University in Texas.
+Ms. Zamora has a Master of Global Policy Studies (MGPS) degree from the Lyndon B. Johnson School of Public Affairs at the University of Texas at Austin and a bachelor’s degree in global studies and political science from Midwestern State University in Texas.